14 Low-Cost Marketing Ideas for Small Businesses

 You can even just animate content with something as simple as PowerPoint to create your videos.

 The good news is that “rougher” footage, or what some might call “raw”, is frequently seen as more authentic than really slick, professional videos.
 So this means you and your camera are all you really need for equipment.
 However, what you say is essential.
-Practice what you say so that it flows easily, make it snappy and compelling.
+Practice what you say so that it flows easily.
+Make it snappy and compelling.
 Show some excitement!

-10. Use social media marketing to start dialogues.
+12. Use social media marketing to start dialogues.

 Social media, used by 72% of US adults, is a goldmine for local businesses.
 These platforms not only boost brand visibility but also allow businesses to tap into vast online communities, fostering brand recognition and growth.